sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 ${variableType} ${variableName} ${equalsSign} ${number}
 ```

+Technically this is a tree with four leaf nodes, but we should quickly
+move on to real grammars, because the utility of this made up example
+is waning.

 ### Real Grammars

+All of the above grammar rules and syntax were made up, purely for
-This was all made up.
-Real grammars for programming languages are more
+illustrative purposes.
+Real grammars for programming languages are
-rigorously defined.
-This is an entire field (or maybe *was*) of study
+more rigorously defined.
+This is an entire field (or maybe *was*) of
-deeply related to linguistics and early computer science
+study deeply related to linguistics and early computer science
 foundations.
 As such, we will move on quickly and just note that most
 modern grammars are defined in something called
 [Backus–Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form),